wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

    To secure communications between the nodes, you need to provide a group of certificates for each node in the stack.
 There are two alternatives to provide these certificates:

     a.
-Generate self-signed certificates for each node of the cluster:
+Generate self-signed certificates for each node of the cluster.

-        A Docker image is available to automate certificate generation using the Wazuh certs gen tool.
+        A Docker image is available to automate certificate generation using the Wazuh certs tool.
 Just modify the file ``config/wazuh_indexer_ssl_certs/certs.yml`` and execute the following command to obtain the desired certificates:

         .. code-block:: console

           docker-compose -f generate-indexer-certs.yml run --rm generator

-        This will save the certificates into the config/wazuh_indexer_ssl_certs directory.
+        This will save the certificates into the ``config/wazuh_indexer_ssl_certs`` directory.

     b.
-Provide own certificates for each node:
+Provide your own certificates for each node.

         In the case of having your own certificates, they must be provisioned as follows: